diego-aslz/delphi/_posts/2013-06-28-working-around-ps3-lagged-updates.md

 Then, in my PS3, I configured the network settings to use the proxy on my local virtual machine.
 Inside my vm:

-{% highlight SHELL %}
+{% highlight bash %}
 tail -f /var/log/squid3/access.log
 {% endhighlight %}

-Then, I put my PS3 to update again, and the Squid's log file showed me the URL of the file it was trying to get:
+Then, I put my PS3 to update again, and the Squid's log file bashowed me the URL of the file it was trying to get:

 ```